espnet/espnet/doc/espnet2_training_option.md

 There are some possibilities to make training non-reproducible.

 - Initialization of parameters that come from PyTorch/ESPnet version difference.
-- Reducing order for float values when multi GPUs
+- Reducing order for float values during multi GPUs training.
   - I don't know whether NCCL is deterministic or not.
 - Random seed difference
   - We fixed the random seed for each epoch, thus the randomness should be reproduced even if the process is resumed.